Realiserad/fish-ai/README.md

 If you are concerned with data privacy, you should use a self-hosted LLM.
 When hosted locally, no data ever leaves your machine.

+### Redaction of sensitive information

+The plugin attempts to redact sensitive information from the prompt before submitting it to the LLM.
+Sensitive information is replaced by the `<REDACTED>` placeholder.

+The following information is redacted:

+- Passwords and API keys supplied on the commandline.
+- Base64 encoded data in single or double quotes.
+- PEM-encoded private keys.

 ## 🔨 Development